 Parts of the Sentence - Verbals - Gerunds

 A gerund is a verbalA verbal is a verb form used as some other part of speech.
-Source: Lesson 206 that always ends in ing and is used as a nounA noun is a word that names a person, place, or thing.
+Source: Lesson 206 that always ends in ing and is used as a nounA noun is a word that names a person, place, thing, or idea.
 Examples: man, city, book, and courage.
 Source: Lesson 16.

 Eating is fun.